-Laboratory assays are developed based on the need to test for a specific substance, to monitor a particular process, or for a faster and more accurate methodology.2 In the past few years, clinical research determined that Vitamin D deficiency contributed to many disease conditions leading to the need for an assay to monitor Vitamin D levels.
-Likewise, the need to improve the turnaround time for microbial culturing methods contributed to the development of Polymerase Chain Reaction (PCR) techniques that determine the presence or absence of specific microorganisms in patient specimens; PCR can identify mircoorganisms within two hours (with high accuracy), while cultures require 48 to 72 hours.
+Laboratory assays are developed based on the need to test for a specific substance, to monitor a particular process, or for a faster and more accurate methodology.2 In the past few years, clinical research determined that Vitamin D deficiency contributed to many diseases and conditions.
+The discernment led to the need for an assay to monitor Vitamin D levels.
+Likewise, the need to improve the

+Wael Hassan, School of Health Professionals, Rutgers University, Newark, NJ turnaround time for microbial culturing methods contributed to the development of Polymerase Chain Reaction techniques that determine the presence or absence of specific microorganisms in patient specimens.
+Polymerase Chain Reaction techniques can identify mircoorganisms within two hours with high accuracy, while cultures require 48 to 72 hours.